Bloodshot (comics): 2012 Valiant continuity

 In continuity launched by Valiant Entertainment in 2012, Bloodshot was made not only to perform covert ops and assassinations but also to capture "psiots" or "harbingers", the primary form of superhumans in the current Valiant Universe.
 This has forced him into contact and conflict with various superhumans throughout the Valiant Universe, such as the Eternal Warrior and the H.A.R.D.
 Corps.

 Reception

-Bloodshot is one of the best selling Valiant characters with total sales in all languages approaching seven million comics.
-Shortly before the debut of the Bloodshot series the title character made two introductory appearances in popular titles Rai and Eternal Warrior.
-Based on these appearances there was a groundswell of demand for the character to return and high anticipation for the premier issue.
-Bloodshot (vol. 1) #1 (February 1993) was a much anticipated comic that became a best selling issue and has gone on to sell approximately one million copies.
+Shortly before the debut of the Bloodshot series, the title character made two introductory appearances in popular titles Rai and Eternal Warrior.
+Bloodshot (vol. 1) #1 (February 1993) sold approximately one million copies.
 The original series was written by Kevin VanHook and drawn by Don Perlin.
 The premiere issue featured the first "Chromium" comic book cover.

 Bloodshot (vol. 3) #1 (July 2012) was awarded "Best Comic" by Diamond Comic Distributors (the American comics industry's leading distributor) and "Best Innovation" for its chromium cover.
 Bloodshot was named one of the Top Ten Comic-Book Series of 2012 by Nerdage.